Two Yoast google-analytics-plugin hacks for Wordpress

 I set mine up so that the post headline is matched up with the utm_content tag, so that it accurately reflects the content of whatever it was someone clicked on.

-Time-based bounce-rate for Google Analytics and Wordpress
+Time-based bounce-rate for Google Analytics and WordPress

 I got the idea to make a time-based bounce-rate from Padicode.
 But instead of hardcoding WP into my site template, I had to hack the Yoast plugin.
 You’ll find the location to insert a timer into your GA tracker around line 400 of the plugin code.
 You’ll need to escape some characters so the line will ultimately look something like this: